FactsFromCats/tiktok_celebrity_blocker/README.md

 # tiktok_celebrity_blocker
 A Chrome plugin that automatically blocks over 100 celebrities & brands who have been silent or have expressed support for Israel.
 Save time and clicks with this free chrome extension.
+Liberty & justice for Palestine!

 https://github.com/FactsFromCats/tiktok_celebrity_blocker/assets/169418602/d283d6ca-3cad-499b-8c09-894596dd53ce